hashi-kavi/python-mini-projects/README.md

 # python-mini-projects
-- Basic Calculator
+A collection of simple Python projects for practice.

+## Projects
+- **Basic Calculator**: A CLI tool for arithmetic operations.